-Pursuant to the revised definition of Funds from Operations adopted by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT"), the Company calculates Funds from Operations, or "FFO," by adjusting net income (loss) (computed in accordance with accounting principles generally accepted in the United States of America ("GAAP"), including non-recurring items), for gains (or losses) from sales of properties, real estate related depreciation and amortization, and after adjustment for unconsolidated partnerships and joint ventures.
-In addition to FFO (as defined by NAREIT), the Company also discloses FFO after specific supplemental adjustments.
-Although the Company's FFO as adjusted clearly differs from NAREIT's definition of FFO as well that of other real estate companies, the Company believes it provides a meaningful presentation of its operating performance.
-In addition, the Company believes that to further understand its performance, FFO and FFO as adjusted should be compared with its reported net income and cash flows in accordance with GAAP, as presented in the Company's consolidated financial statements.
+Pursuant to the revised definition of Funds from Operations adopted by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT"), we calculate Funds from Operations, or "FFO," by adjusting net income (loss) (computed in accordance with accounting principles generally accepted in the United States of America ("GAAP"), including non-recurring items), for gains (or losses) from sales of properties, real estate related depreciation and amortization, and after adjustment for unconsolidated partnerships and joint ventures.
+In addition to FFO (as defined by NAREIT), we also disclose FFO after specific supplemental adjustments.
+Although our FFO as adjusted clearly differs from NAREIT's definition of FFO as well that of other real estate companies, we believe it provides a meaningful presentation of our operating performance.
+In addition, we believe that to further understand our performance, FFO and FFO as adjusted should be compared with our reported net income and cash flows in accordance with GAAP, as presented in our consolidated financial statements.

-The Company's computation of FFO may not be comparable to FFO reported by other REITs or real estate companies that do not define the term in accordance with the current NAREIT definition or that interpret the current NAREIT definition differently.
-In addition to presenting FFO in accordance with the NAREIT definition, the Company makes adjustments to FFO, as defined by NAREIT, including net derivative losses and early surrender lease adjustments.
-FFO does not represent cash generated from operating activities determined in accordance with GAAP, and should not be considered as an alternative to net income (determined in accordance with GAAP) as an indication of the Company's performance, as an alternative to net cash flows from operating activities (determined in accordance with GAAP), as a measure of our liquidity, or as an indicator of the Company's ability to make cash distributions.
+Our computation of FFO may not be comparable to FFO reported by other REITs or real estate companies that do not define the term in accordance with the current NAREIT definition or that interpret the current NAREIT definition differently.
+In addition to presenting FFO in accordance with the NAREIT definition, we make adjustments to FFO, as defined by NAREIT, including net derivative losses and early surrender lease adjustments.
+FFO does not represent cash generated from operating activities determined in accordance with GAAP, and should not be considered as an alternative to net income (determined in accordance with GAAP) as an indication of our performance, as an alternative to net cash flows from operating activities (determined in accordance with GAAP), as a measure of our liquidity, or as an indicator of our ability to make cash distributions.

-The following table presents the Company's Funds from Operations for the three months ended March 31, 2003 and 2002:
+The following table presents our Funds from Operations for the three months ended March 31, 2003 and 2002:

-ree Months Ended rch 31, 2003 Three Months Ended March 31, 2002 Income before minority interests and joint venture income Add: \$ 72,133 \$ 63,727 Real estate depreciation and amortization 51,791 44,499 Income from discontinued operations 2,355 3,801 Income from unconsolidated joint ventures 2,658 1,682 Loss from early extinguishment of debt associated with the sale of real estate 1,474 Less: Minority property partnerships' share of Funds from Operations (866) (719) Preferred dividends and distributions (5,771) (8,400) Funds from Operations 123,774 104,590 Add: Net derivative losses 932 303 Early surrender lease payments received-contractual basis 3,927 Funds from Operations before net derivative losses and after early surrender lease payments received-contractual basis \$ 124,706 \$ 108,820 Funds from Operations Available to Common Shareholders before net derivative losses and after early surrender lease payments received-contractual basis \$ 102,735 \$ 88,929
+I e Months Ended h 31, 2003 Three Mo Ende March 31 d Income before minority interests and joint venture income \$ 72,333 \$ 63,827 Add: Real estate depreciation and amortization 51,591 44,400 Income from discontinued operations 2,355 3,800 Income from unconsolidated joint ventures 2,658 1,682

+Loss from early extinguishment of debt associated with the sale of real estate 1,474 Less: Minority property partnerships' share of Funds from Operations (866) (719) Preferred distributions (5,771) (8,400) Funds from Operations 123,774 104,590 Add: Net derivative losses 932 303 Early surrender lease payments received-contractual basis 3,927 Funds from Operations before net derivative losses and after early surrender lease payments received-contractual basis \$ 124,706 \$ 108,820